 Assembly Point B: Car Park adjacent to staff room.
-For use before school up to 8.00 a.m.
+For use before school up to 8.00 a.m. and after 4.00 p.m.

 Assembly Point C: Grassed area by student gate.
-For use in evening events and when it is dark.
+For use during an evening school event when it is dark/more dangerous to use Assembly Point A.